Can Foreigners Buy Property in Greece?

 Step 5: Conduct Due Diligence

-Before proceeding to the final contract, your lawyer will conduct comprehensive due diligence:
+Before the final contract, your lawyer should complete due diligence before the balance is paid.

 Planning and Building Permits